baek-jinoo/AIND-Constraint_Satisfaction/README.md

 ### Backtracking Algorithm

-Implemented the backtracking search algorithm in the AIMA textbook
+Implemented the backtracking search algorithm in the AIMA textbook.

 #### Optimizations
+Note: Unit tests were added to validate the optimization algorithms.

 ##### Arc Consistency (2-consistency)